-Budgetary Implications
+Budgetary implications

 Any pluriannual estimate of future spending in agriculture has to be made with caution.
-Many unpredictable elements internally and externally including the ECU/dollar rate, will affect expenditure over the period of reform.
-A major change of direction for the Policy involving fundamental adaptation of existing mechanisms adds greatly to the difficulty of accurate forecasting.
+Many unpredictable elements internally and externally including the ecu/dollar rate, will affect expenditure over the period of reform.
+A major change of direction for the policy involving fundamental adaptation of existing mechanisms adds greatly to the difficulty of accurate forecasting.

-When the measures proposed are fully in effect the estimated additional expenditure in the market sectors, compared to that provided for in the preliminary draft budget for 1992, is of some 2300 MECU annually, which would be some 1000 MECU less than the agricultural guideline assuming continuation over the next five years of recent trends in the development of GNP is average annual increase of some 2.5%.
+When the measures proposed are fully in effect the estimated additional expenditure in the market sectors, compared to that provided for in the preliminary draft budget for 1992, is of some ECU 2 300 million annually, which would be some ECU 1 000 million less than the agricultural guideline assuming continuation over the next five years of recent trends in the development of GNP, i.e. an average annual increase of some 2.5%.

-As for the acompanying measures, the budgetary envelope required over the five year period (1993/97) is of some 4000 MECU.
-The environment programme and the early retirement programme would cost some 1800 MECU each and the forestry measures some 300 MECU.
+As for the accompanying measures, the budgetary envelope required over the five-year period (1993-97)

+is of some ECU 4 000 million.
+The environmental programme and the early retirement programme would cost some ECU 1 800 million each and the forestry measures some ECU 300 million.

-The Commission is of the view that, given the close complementarity of these accompanying measures with the new market mechanisms, and in the interest of not prejudicing the resources and actions to be financed for the purpose of the next phase of the structural funds, there are arguments for meeting the budgetary costs of the accompanying measures from other than traditional budget chapters.
+The Commission is of the view that, given the close complementarity of these accompanying measures with the new market mechanisms, and in the interest of not prejudicing the resources and actions to be financed for the purpose of the next phase of the structural Funds, there are arguments for meeting the budgetary costs of the accompanying measures from other than traditional budget chapters.
 This aspect will be considered further in the context of the Commission's proposals on the Community's financial and budgetary arrangements after 1992.

-The Commission considers the extra costs to be well justified and that in the context of these proposals and taking into account German Unification an increase in the base of the agricultural guideline of some 1500 MECU is warranted.
+The Commission considers the extra costs to be well justified and that, in the context of these proposals and taking into account German unification, an increase in the base of the agricultural guideline of some ECU 1 500 million is warranted.